hlan22/isLeap/README.md

-# isLeap: An Sample R Package
+# isLeap: A Sample R Package

 Created with instructions from my DSCI 310 class, I learned how to make an example package for R using devtools.